Substra/substra-documentation/docs/source/operations/howto/backend-deployment.rst

              enabled: true
              cacert: orchestrator-cacert

 #.
+Optional: If the orchestrator requires your backend to be authenticated by using mTLS follow :doc:`mtls-setup`.

+#.
 Add users to your backend.
 In the ``backend-values.yaml`` file add the following content:

    .. code-block:: yaml